 "We know that, as a consequence of contact with Columbus and the Europeans who came after him, the native population in the Americas plummeted.
 By some estimates, more than 80 percent of the Indians perished.
 This is the basis for the charge of genocide.
 But there was no genocide.
 Millions of Indians died as a result of diseases they contracted from their exposure to the White man: smallpox, measles, cholera, and typhus."
 (Dinesh D'Souza, America: Imagine the World Without Her, p.
 93)

-Formerly D'Souza liked to challenge prevalent assumptions:
+D'Souza has said that he likes to challenge prevalent assumptions:

 “I think my goal is to take many of the assumptions that are built into, sometimes American culture, sometimes into liberal politics, and turn those assumptions into questions.
 So, things that are taken for granted now become open to scrutiny.”
 (In Depth with Dinesh D'Souza, CSPAN, 4 February 2007, 0:26)